NeroTheHero111/A3RO/README.md

 ...and countless other small fixes I forgot to mention.

 # Dependencies
+### Hard Dependencies
+A3RO is dependent on [CBA_A3](https://steamcommunity.com/workshop/filedetails/?id=450814997) to allow maximum Magazine Compatibility between it and other Mods.

 ### Soft Dependency System
 All core content can be played with only CBA_A3 loaded alongside.

-Loading ACE will add all patches to related content from ACE such as ACE Magazines, Weapon Stats and Calibers, while in turn adding said ACE Settings to my own Calibres and new Weapons.
+Loading [ACE3](https://steamcommunity.com/workshop/filedetails/?id=463939057) will add all patches to related content from ACE such as ACE Magazines, Weapon Stats and Calibers, while in turn adding said ACE Settings to my own Calibres and new Weapons.
 Additional Attachment variants are enabled or replaced by my own.

-Loading ACE3 Arsenal Extended will sort all new content accordingly.
+Loading [ACE3 Arsenal Extended](https://steamcommunity.com/workshop/filedetails/?id=2522638637) will sort all new content accordingly.
 I also made some changes to Vanilla Items while I was at it.

-### Hard Dependencies
-A3RO is dependent on CBA_A3 to allow maximum Magazine Compatibility between it and other Mods.

 # Planned Updates
 A lot of features I want to implement had to be cut from release due to time constraints.
 I will continue development at a slower pace.